October 23, 2020

 Ansys Innovation Courses also equip you with an experiential understanding of Ansys tools that can open up opportunities in the job market, since Ansys tools are used widely in various industries.

 Plus, simulation enables you to visualize and grasp physics concepts effectively.
 It provides evidence-based examples that help you to see physics concepts in action in the virtual world, rather than just reading about them in textbooks or attending classroom lectures.

 Here it’s apt to quote Abigail Adams, the second First Lady and first Second Lady of United States, who wrote in a letter to her son John Quincy Adams circa 1780: “Learning is not attained by chance; it must be sought for with ardor and attended to with diligence.”
 Her words have stood the test of time — learning physics and engineering is an arduous and intellectual journey.
 Ansys Innovation Courses can facilitate this learning, giving students and practitioners a stimulating and enriching experience in their intellectual pursuits.

-Join us on November 4 for a webinar to learn how Ansys Innovation Courses have made simulation a critical element in teaching and learning physics and engineering.
-Sign up for the webinar today!
+View this recorded webinar to learn how Ansys Innovation Courses have made simulation a critical element in teaching and learning physics and engineering.